smurfedGitHubIO/smurfedGitHubIO/README.md

 - 👋 Hi, I’m Prongs!
-- 👀 I’m interested in lots of stuff, especially card games.
+- 👀 I’m interested in a lot of stuff, especially card games.
 - 🌱 I’m currently coding comp prog stuff.
 - 📫 How to reach me: 0906065**** (You fill out the last 4 characters)